 A student must be withdrawn after being absent for six (6) consecutive days.
 The student will be withdrawn on the seventh (7th) day, which will be recorded as the withdrawal date.
 After that, the student will be terminated from the Student and Exchange Visitor Information System (SEVIS) for unsatisfactory attendance.
-With appropriate documentation two (2) additional absences may be allowed.
-M-I students can only drop to part time status while enrolled in a full course of study due to an approved medical condition.
+Two (2) additional absences may be allowed for death in family, illness or hospitalization when official documentation is provided.
+M-I students can only drop to part time status while enrolled in a full course of study due to an ap- proved medical condition.